xetdata/easy-etl/README.md

 # Easy Auto-ETL
-This repository demonstrates an simple ETL (Extract, Transform, Load) Pipeline using GitHub actions powered with XetData.
-This is a new take on a standard data engineering practice using GitHub.
+This repository demonstrates a simple ETL (Extract, Transform, Load) pipeline on OpenAQ data, fetching and updating Seattle's air quality metrics on an hourly basis.

-Using the power of XetData, we are able to implement an automated data processing task using the basic tools available to GitHub users.
-Since XetData adds efficient and scalable data management directly into your GitHub repo, you are able to check your data files into your repo without fear.
-This saves you the headache of having to store and sync your data separately from your code.
+[XetData](https://github.com/apps/xetdata) adds large file support to this repo, allowing us to run an automated data processing task using GitHub Actions and store the results back to the repo — no extra databases, orchestrators, or storage needed.

 The key benefits of this approach:
-- Save your processed data directly in git, no need to manage a separate account or API keys
+- Save your processed data directly in Git, no need to manage separate storage accounts or API keys
-- The entire pipeline is run entirely in GitHub actions
+- The entire pipeline is run entirely in GitHub Actions
-- Your data is in git, just clone or mount the repo and the data is on hand right with your code
+- Your data and code are tracked side-by-side for guaranteed lock-step development

 ## Method

 There are three main pillars in our approach.

-- **Trigger** The ETL process is a CRON job triggered every hour in GitHub Actions.
+- **Trigger** - The ETL process is a CRON job triggered every hour in GitHub Actions.
+See `.github/workflows/xet-enabled-action.yml`.
-- **Pipeline** The ETL pipeline code is executed directly within GitHub Actions to pull and process the data.
+- **Pipeline** - The ETL pipeline code is executed directly within GitHub Actions to pull and process the data.
+See `src/pipeline.py`.
-- **Data Storage in GitHub** The processed output is saved and committed as a CSV file in the `data` directory of the repo.
+- **Data Storage in GitHub** - The processed output is saved and committed as a CSV file in the `data` directory of the repo.

 That's it.

-The updated data is available everytime you clone or pull.
-Take a look at `.github/workflows/xet-enabled-action.yml` to see the setup of the pipeline.
-Check out `src/pipeline.py` if you are interested to see how we extract, transform, and load the data.

-You can [install our client](https://xethub.com/assets/docs/getting-started/install) and clone this repo.
-You'll be able to explore the cleaned data at `data/air_data.csv`.
-To view directly in GitHub, you'll need to install [our browser extension](https://xethub.com/assets/docs/github-app#browser-extension) and navigate to `data/air_data.csv` to see a link to view the file.

-## Your Data Pipeline
+Navigate to [the commit history of the processed data](https://github.com/xetdata/easy-etl/commits/main/data/air_data.csv) to see the hourly updates and click on the comments to easily browse to XetData file views.
+[Install the Git-Xet client](https://xethub.com/assets/docs/getting-started/install) if you want to clone and customize this repository.
+Data will update on every clone and pull.

+## Try it for yourself!

-What's more exciting to get started with your own data.
+What's more exciting than getting started with your own data?
 Luckily, we've created a [templated version of this repo here](https://github.com/xetdata/easy-etl-template).
 Follow the instructions there to setup your own ETL pipeline with just a few steps.

 ## Thanks
 This example is an adapted version of [this project](https://github.com/beltran-oscar/ETL-pipeline-ML), so if you like this demo, please go there and show the project some love too.